Samiullah-2004/BillMate/README.md

 - 📱 **Fully Responsive** — works seamlessly on mobile, tablet, and desktop
 - 🔒 **Protected Routes** — unauthenticated users cannot access dashboard pages
 - ☁️ **Cloud Database** — PostgreSQL hosted on Supabase with Prisma ORM and connection pooling
+- 🧾 **PDF Invoice Generator** — download any invoice as a clean, print-ready PDF, generated natively with jsPDF (no screenshots) directly from the Invoice Detail page
+- 🖨️ **Print Support** — print-optimized invoice layout via the browser print dialog

 ---